bkielbasa/developer20/content/post/pprof-part1-quick-start/index.md

 {{< series name="pprof Series" >}}
 1. **Part 1: Quick Start** ← You are here
 2. [Part 2: CPU Profiling Deep Dive]({{< ref "/post/pprof-part2" >}})
-3. Part 3: Memory Profiling (coming soon)
+3. Part 3: Memory profiling (coming soon)
+4. Part 4: Block and mutex profiling (coming soon)
+5. Part 5: Production and continuous profiling (coming soon)
 {{< /series >}}

 I spent two weeks optimizing a function that accounted for 0.3% of my program's runtime.
 Meanwhile, a JSON unmarshaling call that ran in a loop was eating 45% of CPU time.
 I just didn't know it.